michaelkolber/emojifi/README.md

 # emojifi – emojify your wi-fi

 A small tool that lets you use emojis in your Wi-Fi SSID on a Verizon FiOS router (the web UI does not allow it).
-Requires Python Requests be installed.
+Requires that Python `Requests` be installed.

 ---